CeMOS-Mannheim/moleculaR/README.md

 The `moleculaR` R package provides a computational framework that introduces probabilistic mapping and point-for-point statistical testing of metabolites in tissue via Mass spectrometry imaging.
-It enables collective `moleculaR` projections and consequently spatially-resolved investigation of ion milieus, lipid pathways or user-defined biomolecular ensembles within the same image.
+It enables collective projections of metabolites and consequently spatially-resolved investigation of ion milieus, lipid pathways or user-defined biomolecular ensembles within the same image.

 `moleculaR` comes pre-loaded with the [SwissLipids database](https://www.swisslipids.org) and with is capable of importing metabolite annotation results from the [METASPACE platform](https://metaspace2020.eu/) to compute FDR-verified `moleculaR` probability maps (MPMs) and collective projection probability maps (CPPMs). `moleculaR` could also be deployed and hosted on a centralized server and is equipped with a web-based GUI based on [Shiny](https://www.rdocumentation.org/packages/Shiny/versions/1.7.1).